 - 20g grated Gruyere cheese

-- Cut the loin fillet into two pieces and slice it through the middle but not right through.
-Lay each piece between a couple of sheets of baking parchment and bang it firmly with the base of a heavy pan to flatten it out.
+- Slice the loin fillet through the middle but not right through.
+Lay it between a couple of sheets of baking parchment and bang it firmly with the base of a heavy pan or a rolling pin to flatten it out.

-- Mix the breadcrumbs, cheese, sage and mustard together and spoon half of the stuffing over each piece of pork. tamp it down evenly with the back of a spoon or your hands.
+- Layer the cheese, sage and mustard over each piece of pork.
 Fold the pork over to make it into a cylinder again.

-- Next, lay the pork parcels on a baking tray greased with a little oil to stop the meat sticking and fast roast it for about 20 to 25 minutes in a pre-heated oven at 200°C.
+- Next, lay the pork on a baking tray lined with baking parchment to stop the meat sticking and fast roast it for about 25 minutes in a pre-heated oven at 225°C.

 Share, follow, like, enjoy!